imperva/dsfkit/README.md

       ```
       >>>> Change the AWS_REGION value in the above screenshot to the AWS region you want to deploy in
       ```

+    **NOTE:** The workspace variables mentioned above are tailored for deployment in an AWS environment.
+For deployment in an Azure environment, it is necessary to include distinct workspace variables, and these will be addressed in a future release.

 4. **Run the Terraform:** The following steps complete setting up the eDSF Kit workspace and running the example's Terraform code.
     * Click on the **Actions** dropdown button from the top navigation bar, and select the "Start new run" option from the list.</br>![Start New Run](https://user-images.githubusercontent.com/52969528/212980571-9071c3e5-400a-42e7-a7d9-5848b8b9fad7.png)